dotnet/docs/docs/core/extensions/sslstream-best-practices.md

 # TLS/SSL Best Practices

-[TLS (Transport Layer Security)](https://en.wikipedia.org/wiki/Transport_Layer_Security) is a cryptographic protocol designed to secure communication between two computers over the internet.
-The TLS protocol is exposed in .NET via the [`SslStream`](https://learn.microsoft.com/en-us/dotnet/api/system.net.security.sslstream) class.
+TLS (Transport Layer Security) is a cryptographic protocol designed to secure communication between two computers over the internet.
+The TLS protocol is exposed in .NET via the <xref:System.Net.Security.SslStream> class.

 This article presents best practices for setting up secure communication between client and server and assumes .NET Core version 3.1 or later.
-For best practices for .NET Framework, see [Transport Layer Security (TLS) best practices with the .NET Framework](https://learn.microsoft.com/en-us/dotnet/framework/network-programming/tls).
+For best practices for .NET Framework, see [Transport Layer Security (TLS) best practices with the .NET Framework](/dotnet/framework/network-programming/tls).

 ## Selecting TLS Version